 Step 1: Download and install Any Video Converter

-Head over to the AVC website or the Mac App Store to grab the latest freemium or lite version of the software if you haven’t already.
-Follow the download and installation instructions as directed, but remain vigilant of any unnecessary toolbars or malware the software may try to install on Windows.
+Navigate to the AVC website or the Mac App Store to grab the latest freemium or lite version of the software if you haven’t already.
+If using Windows, click the orange Free Download button near the middle of the download page and follow the installation instructions as directed, while remaining vigilant of any unnecessary toolbars or malware the software may try to install on your system during the installation process.

 Step 2: Launch the program

-Navigate and open AVC by searching for the program in the Windows searchbar or accessing the software through the programs menu.
-Similarly on Mac, you can launch the program by searching for it in Spotlight or accessing it through the applications menu.
+Launch AVC by searching for the program in the Windows search bar or accessing the software through the programs menu.
+Similarly on Mac, you can launch the program by searching for it in Spotlight or accessing it through the applications menu, conveniently located within Finder.

 Step 3: Select your MP4s

-Once opened, you want to select the MP4s you wish to convert by clicking the Video(s) button with the addition sign in the upper right-left corner of the program.
-A popup window will appear where you can navigate or search for the desired files on your computer.
+Once opened, you want to select the MP4s you wish to convert by clicking the Video(s) button with the addition sign in the upper-left corner of the program.
+A pop-up window will appear where you can navigate or search for the desired files on your computer.
 On a Mac, click the Add Video button in the bottom left-hand corner and select the files you wish to convert.
-Continue adding videos in the same manner until you’re satisfied with your selection (note: you can convert more than one MP4 at a time).
+Continue adding videos in the same manner until you’re satisfied with your selection.
+AVC allows you to convert multiple files at a time, so there’s no need to individually convert each video.

 Step 4: Select your output preferences

-On Windows, click the Preset Output button with the wrench in the upper right-hand corner and click through the various output devices at the top of the popup window until you come to the Common Audio Format (the icon is a green music note).
-Select the icon and choose MP3 Audio from the resulting drop-down menu, select your save destination and click the CONFIRM button.
-Then adjust your audio bitrate and sample bitrate options in the botton right-hand corner under the audio options.
-Also, make sure the audio channel is set to “2″ unless you want to go old-school mono.
+In Windows, click the drop-down menu in the upper right-hand corner and select the Common Audio Format option — represented by the black music note — from the resulting list of options.
+Afterward, select MP3 Audio from the resulting drop-down menu, select your save location for the resulting file(s), and adjust your audio bitrate and sample bitrate under Audio Options in the bottom-right corner.
+Also, make sure the audio channel is set to “2” unless you want to go old-school mono.

 Unfortunately the freemium Mac version of AVC doesn’t offer the same kind of audio output customization as its Windows counterpart, but you can still convert the MP4 file to MP3.
 Simply head to the Profile options at the bottom of the program window, choose Custom Settings and select MP3 Audio from the list.